 2) Go live

 Leading on from the previous tip, going live on social media is another online trend we need to hop on.
 Live video is currently getting the most engagement on Facebook.
 According to Facebook, viewers comment 10x more on Facebook Live videos than regular ones.
-If you’ve been following our latest social media updates blog, you’d know that Facebook has also announced two new features for live video: polls & gamification!
+If you’ve been following our social media news, you’d know that Facebook has also announced two new features for live video: polls & gamification!
 Some brands, such as Buzzfeed and Fresno are using live video to host game shows.

 We can start by showing behind the scenes of our brand, such as showing how we make our products or day in the life of our teams.
 We can even live stream our events or host Q&A sessions with an expert.
 Overall, use video to increase engagement on social media!

 After a child left their beloved stuffed toy at the Ritz Carlton, staff sent pictures to the family of a stuffed toy enjoying ‘an extra night of vacation’ before sending it back to the child.
 Whether it’s going above and beyond to provide an amazing customer experience, or providing amusing replies to people’s tweets, these will help increase engagement on social media.

 As mentioned, humour is a great way to engage an audience.
 Just look at companies such as Innocent, Tesco and Oreo.
 They use humour in their social media accounts, and people like it.
 Many of Tesco’s sassy responses to customers have become infamous.
 Just because our brands haven’t got anything to do with humour, doesn’t mean we can’t use it as part of our brand persona.